Almighty Dreadnaughtz: History

+In January 2024, Supa Emcee was arrested in Detroit on charges of murdering his wife.

 Solo actings

 Guilty Simpson who joined the group in 1996 has reached the most successful individual career signing with Stones Throw Records; and also teamed up with Black Milk and Sean Price for Random Axe band, which was manager by Hexmurda.
 Hex and Supa Emcee (joined A.D. in 1994) were signees for Proof's Iron Fist Records, the label that stated the crew as honorable participants, along with the Fat Killahz.
 Alius, Slautah and Konphlict formed several duo projects between them, such as A.R.E.S. and released few studio albums.
 All the Almighty Dreadnaughtz members had appeared separately or together partially delivering rapping or production in many fellow Michigan underground hip hop acts, such as Miz Korona, Moe Dirdee, King Gordy, Fatt Father, DJ Los and more.